Summer Programs Information

 Day Camps

-For athletic summer programs, a certified athletic trainer will be available to provide health care services including emergency care, injury prevention, injury evaluation, and proper referral.
+For athletic summer programs, a certified athletic trainer will be available to provide health care services, including emergency care, injury prevention, injury evaluation, and proper referral.
 The athletic training staff can be reached at (574) 284-4335 with any questions or concerns.

 Homesickness and VisitingFashion Camp

 Homesickness may be an issue at camp, especially for participants who are away from home for the first time.
 Staff members have been trained to react to homesickness with compassion and sympathy.
-Counselors will help homesick participants focus on exciting rogram activities, making new friends, and embracing fun atmosphere of the summer program experience.
+Counselors will help homesick participants focus on exciting program activities, making new friends, and embracing fun atmosphere of the summer program experience.

 Each of our Saint Mary’s Summer Programs follow a “No Visiting” policy except in the event of an emergency.
 Please note that we will only release a participant to the specified individuals listed in the Pick-Up Permission form.
 All individuals will be asked to show proof of identification before releasing a participant to them.